grain-lang/grain/stdlib/json.md

 }
 ```

-Represents errors for cases where a `JSON` object cannot be represented in the
+Represents errors for cases where a `Json` data structure cannot be represented as a
-JSON format along with a human readable text message.
+JSON string.

 Variants: